A Landlord can increase rent

 each year up to (but not greater than) the percentage equal to the

-inflation rate plus two percent.
+inflation rate.
 The allowable rent increase for

 each calendar year is available on the Residential Tenancy Branch's